Legacy URL redirects

 ~ The goal is to have a structured list of what already exists, and a way for someone who knows the content well to set where that address should now point.

 ~ I have never really found an easy and comprehensive way to do this.
 I tend to use xml-sitemaps.com and then wrangle that list in a text editor before pasting into a gSheet.
-But someone out there probably has a better way with wget.
+But someone out there probably has a better way with wget

 ~ To list the URLs and give the content author an interface for the new paths, this example gSheet works well for me.
-It uses this colour coding:
+It uses this colour coding:green cell background = enter data

 grey cell background = formulas